MMarieSchuckart/Masters_Thesis/README.md

-# Merle's Master's Thesis Repo
+# :sparkles: Merle's Master's Thesis Repo :sparkles:
 (last updated: December 18th 2021)

 This repository is used to collect all resources (data, analysis scripts, presentation slides,...) for my Master's Thesis.